jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 # weights: {'col2': -0.2, 'col1': -0.43}, bias: 0.1
 ```

-Perceptron training algorithm is considered **online**, which means that instead of considering and using the entire dataset as a whole, it looks example by example.
+The perceptron training algorithm is considered **online**, which means that instead of considering and using the entire dataset as a whole, it looks example by example.
 Once finalized the training of the weights and the bias, the perceptron will be able to make predictions:

 ```python
 def predict(weights, bias, row):